 PREFACE

 EVALUATION SUMMARYi

 PART I: INTRODUCTION1

+PART II: BRIEF HISTORICAL BACKGROUND ON THE SECTOR

 A. Conditions Prior to the Crisis

 B. The Government's Response

-C. Constraints on the Government's Response
+C. Constraints on the Government's Response5

 PART III: STATEMENT/EVALUATION OF OBJECTIVES7

+PART IV: ACHIEVEMENT OF STATED OBJECTIVES A. Solvency and Soundness of Mexico's Banks; Bank Restructuring;

-A. Solvency and Soundness of Mexico's Banks; Bank Restructuring;
+A. Solvency and Soundness of Mexico's Banks; Bank Restructuring; Confidence in the Financial System

+B. Improved Accounting Standards; Prudential Regulations; Strengthened Supervision; Prevention of Recurrence

+C. Improved Discipline in the Provision of Liquidity by the Banco de Mexico

+D. Initiate Reforms in Development Bank Lending, Accounting Practices and Regulation of Financial Groups, and the Deposit Insurance System

 PART V: MAJOR FACTORS AFFECTING THE PROJECT

 A. Macroeconomic Environment25

 B. Socio-Political Environment